mariopweb/joomla-elementary-template/README.md

 ## Module style
 Modules are embed inside Bootstrap card component, so they can be styled freely with appropriate classes.

+**Important**: The rule above do not concern the modules placed on the following positions of the template
+* serach
+* footer

 <br />**For styling the module (title + content):**
 <br />use Module Class Suffix present in the module's parameters ("Module settings > Advanced")
 <br />**For styling the header itself:**